 “Endless,” Marvella repeats.
 “Is this prince the heir?”

 Greenhump is a hillside farming village so named for a large grassy bulge on one side.

 DIRKENNION, an Ehara man with maroon skin and copper-colored stripes, wearing light clothing, is standing under a walking bridge being constructed.
+Like all Ehara, he is fit and around seven feet tall.
 He is holding a large stone centerpiece in place while workers on ladders adjust other stones to complete it.
 The bridge crosses a steep-sided creek.

 A worker grunts, “Sorry.
 Almost there.”